emissary-ingress/emissary/user-guide/upgrade-to-edge-stack.md

 * `edgectl login -n <namespace> <AES_host>` or
 * `https://{{AES_URL}}/edge_stack/admin`

-If you log in with the URL, it allows you to have a `Mapping` at `prefix: /` if desired.

 ## 7. What's Next?

 Now that you have the Ambassador Edge Stack up and running, check out the [Getting Started](../getting-started) guide for recommendations on what to do next and take full advantage of its features.